transcelerate/ddf-home/index.md

 ## Help and Support

-For general help and support, please use this [form](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-feedback-form/) for any questions or comments.
-Responses to questions will be posted to the [FAQ](faq.md) page.
+For general help requests, questions, or comments, please use this [form](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-feedback-form/).
+TransCelerate will post responses to the [FAQ](faq.md) page.